 Minimum second class honours bachelor degree (2.2 or higher) in any discipline or equivalent third level qualification.
-Interviews for Short listed candidates will take place on 18/02/2020 & 28/05/20.
+Interviews for Short listed candidates are currently being scheduled.
 Applicants will be notified of the outcome within 2 weeks of interview.
 Students must apply for a place in their preferred stream either creative or executive during the application process.

 ** If you do not yet have your final degree results this will not hinder your application as we are happy to issue conditional offer letters in such circumstances.

 If English is not your first language you will need to provide evidence of your English language proficiency as detailed on our website.
 Applicants for this programme should have a minimum IELTS (Academic Version) English Proficiency of 6.5 overall (or equivalent) with nothing less than 6 in each component.

 Note: Due to the considerable competition for our postgraduate programmes satisfying the minimum entry requirement is not a guarantee of a place.
 Depending on the programme of study applications will be assessed based on your academic grades and may also take into account your work/life experience.
 Applicants may also be required to attend for interview for specific programmes.
 Applicants for the creative stream should complete the following brief: